shamique202/minesweeper/README.md

 ## Minimum Viable Product (MVP):
 -   As a user, I should be able to click any cell to reveal it
+-  As a user, I should be able to see the scoreboard
--  As a user, I should be able to see the number of flags remaining
+- As a user, I should be able to see the timer
 -  As a user, I should see a message if I win or lose the game
 -  As a user, I should be able to restart the game at any time